PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 2.md

 sort: 1
 ---

-## __Scientific writing (2): Citation & Mechanics of style of effective writing.__
+## __Professional writing (2): Citation & Mechanics of style of effective writing.__
 \
 <img src="./images/books_banner.png" alt="Books banner" width="600">

 ### 1. Introduction

-Today you will continue developing scientific writing skills.
+Today you will continue developing your writing skills.
 The topics of today are Citation & Mechanics of style of effective writing.
 By the end of  today, we expect you to complete all the readings and finish the exercises.
 It will help you to prepare for the final assignment.

-If you have questions regarding the study material, you can send us an email or attend the Q&A session at the end of each self-study day.
-During the Q&A session, we will extensively discuss the independent study material.
-For details on availability see Project Brief.
+If you have questions or issues regarding the course material, please fill out the 'Ask me Anything?' [form](https://adsai.buas.nl/Contact%20Us/AskMeAnything.html).
+A member of our teaching staff will respond as soon as possible.

+__Make sure to upload all the answers to the questions listed below to your GitHub account.__

 ***
 ### 2. Citation

 __2a__ Read carefully the Publication Manual of the APA style guide 7.